WDI-SEA/Unit-3-React-Express-MongoDB/Handling-Input-In-React.md

 To get set up for this lesson, please:

-- Create a React Sandbox in [CodeSandbox](https://codesandbox.io/) and name it "Handling Input".
+- Create a new react project and name it "React-Handling-Input".

 - Replace the existing `<App>` component with this starting code: